pokt-network/pocket/app/client/doc/commands/client_Query_Watcher.md

-## client Query Fisherman
+## client Query Watcher

-Get the fisherman data of an address
+Get the watcher data of an address

 ### Synopsis

-Queries the node RPC to obtain the fisherman data of the speicifed address at the given (or latest if unspecified) height
+Queries the node RPC to obtain the watcher data of the speicifed address at the given (or latest if unspecified) height

 ```
-client Query Fisherman <address> [--height] [flags]
+client Query Watcher <address> [--height] [flags]
 ```

 ### Options

 ```
       --height int   block height to query, (default = 0, latest)
-  -h, --help         help for Fisherman
+  -h, --help         help for Watcher
 ```

 ### Options inherited from parent commands